Communication-Efficient Federated Learning With Data and Client Heterogeneity: INTRODUCTION

-Despite its popularity, scaling federated learning runs into a number of practical challenges~\cite{li2020federated, kairouz2021advances}.
-One natural bottleneck is \emph{synchronization} between the server and the clients: as practical deployments may contain thousands of nodes, it is infeasible for the central server to orchestrate synchronous rounds among all participants.
-A simple mitigating approach is \emph{node sampling}, e.g.~\cite{smith2017federated, bonawitz2019towards, he2018cola}, by which the server only communicates with a subset of the nodes in a round; another, more general, approach is \emph{asynchronous communication}, e.g.~\cite{wu2020safa, nguyen22asynchronous}, by which the server and the nodes may work with inconsistent versions of the shared model, avoiding the need for lock-step synchronization even between participants to the same round.
+Despite its popularity, scaling federated learning runs into a number of fundamental challenges~\citep{kairouz2021advances}.
+One such obstacle is \emph{data heterogeneity}: the fact that the clients' local data distributions may be different, which can lead to difficulties in optimization~\cite{fednova, karimireddy2020scaffold}.
+A second barrier is \emph{node heterogeneity}: as practical deployments contain large node counts, which may execute \emph{at different speeds}, it may be infeasible for a central server to orchestrate rounds across participants~\citep{bonawitz2019towards, wu2020safa, FedBuff}.
+The third barrier is the \emph{communication cost} of the parameter updates~\citep{kairouz2021advances}, which can overwhelm communication-limited clients~\citep{jhunjhunwala2021adaptive,li2021canita,wang2022communication}.

-An orthogonal scalability barrier for federated learning is the \emph{high communication cost} of transmitting updates between the server and clients in every iteration~\cite{li2020federated, kairouz2021advances}: even if the server samples clients in each round, the burden of repeatedly transmitting parameter-heavy updates may overwhelm the bandwidth of communication-limited clients.
-Several approaches have been proposed to address this bottleneck, by allowing the server and clients to apply communication-compression to the transmitted updates, e.g.~\cite{jin2020stochastic,jhunjhunwala2021adaptive,li2021canita,wang2022communication}.

-It is reasonable to assume that \emph{both} these bottlenecks would need to be mitigated in order to enable truly large-scale deployments: for instance, communication-reduction may not be as effective if the server has to wait for each of the clients to complete their local steps on a version of the model, before proceeding to the next round; yet, synchrony is assumed by most references with compressed communication.
-At the same time, removing the synchrony assumption completely would complicate the algorithm, and may lead to divergence, especially given that local data is commonly assumed to be heterogenous.
-Thus, it is interesting to ask under which conditions asynchrony and communication compression, on the one hand, and heterogenous local data, on the other, can be jointly supported in federated learning.
+In a scalable FL system, all these three barriers need to be mitigated: for instance, communication-reduction may not be effective if the server has to \emph{synchronously} wait for all of the clients to complete a communication round.
+Yet, supporting all these system relaxations jointly is extremely challenging: it is known~\citep{fednova} that one cannot allow both \emph{data heterogeneity} and \emph{client asynchrony} in full generality without impacting the objective; at the same time, none of the existing communication-efficient methods support asynchrony~\citep{jhunjhunwala2021adaptive,li2021canita,wang2022communication}.
+Thus, it is interesting to ask to what extent communication-compression, asynchrony, and heterogenous data \emph{can be jointly supported} in FL.